Rinshad/video-uploader-app/README.md

 ## Application pipeline
-The Github workflow pipeline contains 2 job
+The Github workflow pipeline contains 2 job, more details are given below.

  1. build-and-push => This job will build, scan and push images
  2. provision-kind-cluster => This job will provision a kind cluster and deploy the video-uploader application to the same cluster using Helm chart